How to save money on liquor in Costa Rica

 The cost of liquor

 I wanted to give you some idea of prices without posting a long list of articles.
-As this blog will be online for a long time to come and prices change, I will post the prices in the IMAS store and prices in the Más X Menos supermarket on September 12, 2016.
+This blog will be online for a long time to come and prices change.
+Therefore, I will post the prices in the IMAS store + prices in the Más X Menos supermarket on September 12, 2016.
 I used the exchange rate of 546.37 Colones for US$1.
 Prices in other supermarkets and stores are similar to the Más x Menos prices.
-It’s amazing how much tax you pay on liquor and how much you can save.
+It’s amazing how much tax you pay on liquor in Costa Rica and how much you can save.

 Más x Menos IMAS